Art Deco Artist Demetre Haralamb Chiparus (1889 to 1947)

 His Art Deco sculptures stand as a true representation of Art Deco style, the Folies Bergere, flappers and the age of Jazz.

-Today his works are much sought after by any collector with an appreciative eye and admired and desired by keen Art Deco collectors with deep pockets.
+Today his works are much sought after by any collector with an opulent eye and admired and desired by keen Art Deco collectors with deep pockets.

 Genuine Chiparus sculptures are rare and can fetch significant sums at auction.